SEO for Small Business

 What’s the Benefit of Improving Your SEO?

 The bottom line is that the time and effort you invest in SEO will help more potential customers discover your business online.
-The more you optimize, the better chance you have of being found.
-And the better your website and listings experience is for viewers, the more likely they’ll be to take the next step and become a customer.
+The more you optimize, the better chance you have of being discovered.
+The better your website and listings experience is for viewers, the more likely they’ll be to take the next step and become a customer.